f1se4/portfolio/md/molletweather/MolletWeather.md

 ### Balancing data

-In my region Mediterranian climate we have some raining days, but the usual is that we have sunny days.
+In my region Mediterranean climate we have some raining days, but the usual is that we have sunny days.
 So we will check if we have balanced data as initial hypothesis is that not.

 ```python